tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 This package is compatible with [Oculus Utilities for Unity 5 SDK Examples](https://developer.oculus.com/downloads/game-engines/0.1.3.0-beta/Oculus_Utilities_for_Unity_5_SDK_Examples/).

+The [Oculus Runtime for Windows](https://developer.oculus.com/downloads/pc/0.8.0.0-beta/Oculus_Runtime_for_Windows/) should be installed.

 The `Oculus Utilities for Unity 5 SDK Examples` package must be imported before support is enabled.

 To enable support, add `OCULUS_RIFT_DK1` to the [Platform Custom Defines](http://docs.unity3d.com/Manual/PlatformDependentCompilation.html).